Woolsey Teller: Biography

 Teller was born in Brooklyn, New York.
 He was an associate editor of the leading Freethought journal The Truth Seeker of New York City, where his cousin Charles Lee Smith was editor.
-He was a member of the American Association for the Advancement of Atheism.
-He was well versed in history, theology, and science, and his writings are a model of rational thought, loaded with appropriate quotations showing extensive reading of sources, and were very popular with readers.
-He was a diehard materialist, who didn't accept any kind of spiritual dimension to the universe.
+He was a member of the American Association for the Advancement of Atheism. universe.

 Besides being a leader in the American Freethought movement, Teller was a white supremacist, and favored eugenics, causing the movement to split on this issue and losing The Truth Seeker subscribers when its editors backed him.

 Teller argued that the white race is superior. with a bigger brain size compared to the black race, which he labeled genetically inferior, always citing scientific justification.
 Though an Anti-Semite, he greatly admired Albert Einstein for his rejection of religion.
 Teller has been described as a "leading freethought bigot".

 In his essay "Mysticism in Modern Physics" in Essays of an Atheist, Teller disputes the idea that modern physics has dispensed with materialism, claiming that excessive use of mathematics has turned it into metaphysics:

 In his essay "Miscellaneous Notes" in Essays of an Atheist, Teller ridicules mathematics as a way to become wiser in itself:

 In October 1947 Teller debated James D. Bales on the existence of God.